 How to apply

-If applying for elk, the west side and east side elk tags are different and you must hunt in compliance with your tags and equipment.
+Please review all the Road Access Areas and their locations.
+Apply only for those areas you would travel to should you be drawn.
+If applying for elk, the west side and east side elk tags are different, and you must hunt in compliance with your license, tags, and equipment.

 Game Management Unit (GMU) numbers for the Road Access Entry Areas are listed at the top of each page for your convenience.